cresset-template/cresset/README.md

 importance of continuously maintaining ML systems long after the initial development phase ends.

-However, bad practices such as those mentioned above mean that far too much coffee has been spilled converting research code into something production-ready.
+However, bad practices such as those mentioned above mean that much coffee is spilled turning research code into something production-ready.
-Indeed, many companies have entire teams dedicated to the cleanup process.
-Often, even the original developers cannot retrain the same model after a few months, even on the same machine.
+Often, even the original developers cannot retrain the same model after a few months.
-This is a drain on resources that increases time-to-market considerably.
+Many firms thus have entire teams dedicated to model translation, a drain on resources that increases time-to-market considerably.

 To alleviate these problems,
 I propose the use of Docker Compose as a basic MLOps solution for both development and production.
 Using Docker and Docker Compose, the entire training environment can be reproduced.
-Docker Compose is natively integrated with Docker and is already a popular tool for both development and production.
 Compose has not taken off in the deep learning community yet, possibly because it is usually advertised as a multi-container solution, though it can be used for single-container development just as well.